ibm-cloud-docs/cloud-object-storage/replication.md

 To replicate objects between buckets in different IBM accounts, do the following:

 1. Set up an IAM policy on the destination IBM account.
-See: [IAM account overview](/docs/account?topic=account-overview).
+For information about creating an IAM policy, see [What are IAM policies and who can assign them](/docs/secure-enterprise?topic=secure-enterprise-iamusermanpol).
 1. Find the account ID and the Service instance ID in CRN format on the Bucket Configuration page.
 1. Using the IBM Cloud UI of the destination account, click **Manage**>**Access(IAM)**.
 1. Click **Authentication** in the left panel.